KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 ## String & Character Extensions

-KeyboardKit has String and Character extensions to detect emojis, for instance:
+KeyboardKit has String and Character extensions that can be used to detect and handle emojis, for instance:

 ```swift
 "Hello!".containsEmoji          // false